Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Introduction

-\paragraph{Contributions.} We summarize our main contributions below: \begin{enumerate}[label=(\roman*)] \item We formulate LLM test-time compute allocation as a novel bandit learning problem, bridging test-time scaling and bandit learning communities.
-This formulation grounds strategic test-time scaling in a precise decision-theoretic framework, offering new insights into compute-efficient inference. \item We propose a general algorithmic framework that enables strategic compute allocation and supports a flexible selection of exploration rules, including a novel entropy-based strategy.
-We theoretically prove that our algorithms achieve better compute efficiency than standard uniform allocation.
+\paragraph{Contributions.} We summarize our main contributions below: \begin{enumerate} [leftmargin=10pt, itemindent=*] \item We formulate LLM test-time compute allocation as a novel bandit learning problem, bridging test-time scaling and bandit learning communities.
+This formulation grounds strategic test-time scaling in a precise decision-theoretic framework. \item We propose a general algorithmic framework for strategic compute allocation, supporting flexible exploration strategies—including a novel entropy-based rule.
+Our framework naturally extends to incorporate alternative aggregation methods and handles both streaming and token-constrained settings.
+We further provide theoretical insights into the efficiency gains of our adaptive approach.

-\item We conduct extensive experiments on math and code benchmarks and show that our algorithms consistently outperform the uniform allocation baseline.
+\item We conduct extensive experiments on math and code benchmarks and show that our algorithms consistently outperform baselines.
 Further analyses demonstrate that our algorithms adaptively allocate compute to harder queries in standard settings, and to solvable queries in scenarios containing both solvable and unsolvable instances, effectively avoiding compute waste. \end{enumerate}